syataheri/tinyURL/readme.md

 ## Used Tools

-Shortid for generating code for URL's
+nanoId for generating code for URL's
 Winston Logger
 Swagger and Document is available
 Jest and Supertest for End to end testing.